pwa-builder/PWABuilder-CLI/README.md

 - -l|--loglevel (optional): Tracing log level options Available log levels: debug,trace,info,warn,error (default value: warn)
 - -p|--platforms (optional): Platforms to generate.
 Supported platforms: windows,android,ios,chrome (default value: all platforms)
 - -b|--build (optional): Forces the building process
-- -m|--manifest (optional): Manifest location (URL or local path).
+- -m|--manifest (optional): Location of the W3C Web App manifest file (URL or local path).
 If not specified, the tool looks for a manifest in the site URL.
 Otherwise, a new manifest will be created pointing to the site URL.

 ### Example